It's Easy to Bring Back the Pollinators with These Four Simple Steps

 Although pollinator conservation is a big task, it all begins with each of us adopting four simple steps: growing pollinator-friendly flowers, providing nest sites, avoiding pesticides, and spreading the word.
 With these core values, pollinator conservation can be adapted to any location, whether you tend an urban community garden or a suburban yard, work in a city park or on a farm.
 Make your commitment to these four principles official by signing our Pollinator Protection Pledge!

 It is important to support all pollinator life stages, including eggs and larvae!
-For bees, you can leave patches of bare ground and brush piles or install nesting blocks, and plant caterpillar host plants.
+For bees, you can leave patches of bare ground and brush piles or install nesting blocks, and for butterflies and moths, plant caterpillar host plants.

-Pesticides are harmful to pollinators, especially insecticides.
+Pesticides, especially insecticides, are harmful to pollinators.
 Herbicides reduce food sources by removing flowers from the landscape.
 Fungicides can also have synergistic effects on bees.
 The good news is that there are alternatives!

 Together, these publications contribute to our growing understanding of how human actions can hurt—or help—monarchs.

 Joan Mosenthal DeWind was an early member of the Xerces Society and a keen supporter of getting young people involved in invertebrate conservation.
 In her memory, her husband Bill DeWind established a student research endowment fund, which is administered by the Xerces Society.